Aggregates/MI-HW1/report/Q3-Report.md

 6. Laying

 Approaching the task we used as a basis the "trainsvm" code from the labs.
 This SVM was used successfully to classify the handwriting recognition data, which is similar to this task.
-We applied the following paramenters:
+We applied the following parameters:

 ```python
 Cost = 0.9